- Pleasant looks

 2020 Kia Optima Hybrid

-Select dealers on the West Coast may stock Hybrid and Plug-In Hybrid Optimas that make use of a 2.0-liter inline-4 teamed with electric motors and trunk-mounted batteries.
-The engine is rated at a modest 154 horsepower, but the 1.6-kwh battery pack ups the ante to a 192-hp net rating.
+Select dealers on the West Coast may stock hybrid and plug-in hybrid Optimas that use a 2.0-liter inline-4 teamed with electric motors and trunk-mounted batteries.
+The engine is rated at a modest 154 hp, but the 1.6-kwh battery pack and electric motors ups the ante to a 192-hp net rating.
 The hybrids are smooth operators that provide acceleration akin to their gas-only siblings, and their 6-speed automatic transmissions are light on drama.

 2020 Kia Optima